insected/bobbae_gcp-wiki/VM.md

 The [KVM](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine) may be categorized as both Type-1 and Type-2.

-## VM Manager

-VM Manager is a suite of tools that can be used to manage operating systems for large virtual machine (VM) fleets running Windows and Linux on Compute Engine.
 ## Nested VM

 It is possible to run [nested VM](https://cloud.google.com/compute/docs/instances/enable-nested-virtualization-vm-instances) instances in GCP.